Akshay231196/Retail_Sales_Analysis_SQL/README.md

 The following SQL queries were developed to answer specific business questions:

-1. **Write a SQL query to retrieve all columns for sales made on '2022-11-05'**:
+**1. Write a SQL query to retrieve all columns for sales made on '2022-11-05'**:
 ```sql
 SELECT *
 FROM retail_sales
 WHERE sale_date = '2022-11-05';
 ```

-2. **Write a SQL query to retrieve all transactions where the category is 'Clothing' and the quantity sold is 4 or more than that in the month of Nov-2022**:
+**2. Write a SQL query to retrieve all transactions where the category is 'Clothing' and the quantity sold is 4 or more than that in the month of Nov-2022**:
 ```sql
 SELECT
   *